andrewjlock/andrewjlock.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I write code to model systems with moving parts, fluids, and heat transfer.
+I model systems with moving parts, fluids, and heat transfer.
 I also perform experiments and field measurements.

 My expertise includes:
 - Aerodynamics, thermodynamics, and thermo-fluid systems
-- Dynamical system simulation
+- Dynamical system simulation and state estimation
 - Efficient non-linear optimisation
-- Engineering Python models and open-source codebase
+- Engineering Python models and open-source codebases
 - Linux systems for laborataory and field data aquisition

 Read more about some of my [**projects**](https://andrewjlock.github.io/projects/).